Ahmad-Allahawani/training_repo/README.md

 bun dev

-Open http://localhost:3000 with your browser to see the result.
+Open http://localhost:3000 with your browser to see the frontend result.
 You can start editing the page by modifying app/page.js.
 The page auto-updates as you edit the file.

 This project uses next/font to automatically optimize and load Geist, a new font family for Vercel.

-Learn More
-To learn more about Next.js, take a look at the following resources:

-Next.js Documentation – learn about Next.js features and API.

-Learn Next.js – an interactive Next.js tutorial.

-Next.js GitHub repository – your feedback and contributions are welcome!

-Deploy on Vercel
-The easiest way to deploy your Next.js app is to use the Vercel Platform from the creators of Next.js.

-Check out the Next.js deployment documentation for more details.
+use node index.js to run the backend server and access the admin page.

+Open http://localhost:4000 with your browser to see the backend result.